 It is fair to say I have spent most of my bachelor getting excited about the discoveries made about life.
 Most often the first phrase was ‘Brilliant!’ and the second one was ‘Why I haven’t come up with something like this before?
-With my high school knowledge I should have thought of this even if I couldn’t test it!’.
-After getting comprehensive history of the field with Cobb’s Life’s Greatest Secret, I know why.
+With my high school knowledge, I should have thought of this even if I couldn’t test it!’.
+After getting the comprehensive history of the field with Cobb’s Life’s Greatest Secret, I know why.

 If you don’t have molecular biology knowledge, it is difficult to follow the timeline of events.
 You might assume that the book is in chronological order.
 It’s not entirely true.
 It is more focused on the main hypotheses of the era, so expect some minor jumps.
-That’s actually why I have given it a 4 and a 3.
+That’s actually why I have given it a four and a three.
 I loved the focus on the hypotheses (4), but some things felt repetitive and difficult to keep track of (3).

 Next on the reading list is The Gene 😉